-Marvin Hagler was born on May 23, 1954 in Newark, New Jersey, USA.
+Marvin Hagler was born on May 23, 1954, in Newark, New Jersey, USA.

+He was raised without his father, in later years his mother moved the family to Brockton, Massachusetts, following widespread riots in Newark in the summer of 1967.
 In Brockton, coincidentally the hometown of boxing great Rocky Marciano, Hagler dropped out of school in the 9th grade and worked construction jobs, spending his spare time “running a lot, stealing a little.”

-The 19-year-old southpaw’s potential was clear from a young age; he was voted the tournament’s outstanding boxer and took his 75-inch reach and granite chin into the professional ring that same year.
+Hagler began boxing under the tutelage of Goody and Pat Petronelli, winning 57 amateur fights before taking the 165-pound division at the 1973 Amateur Athletic Union nationals.
+The 19-year-old southpaw’s potential was clear from a young age; he has voted the tournament’s outstanding boxer and took his 75-inch reach and granite chin into the professional ring that same year.

-Marvin Hagler was soon intimidating opponents locally with his fierce approach and brute strength and was eager to fight outside the area.
+His debut as a pro boxer came in 1973; Marvin Hagler became one of the most feared fighters of the 1970s and ’80s.
+Establishing himself early on as an intimidating opponent, Hagler gained the reputation of having one of the toughest chins in the sport.
+Hagler was soon intimidating opponents locally with his fierce approach and brute strength and was eager to fight outside the area.
 He broke out of the “B” ranks in 1976 with three fights in Philadelphia, Pennsylvania, two of which he lost (his first defeats ever).

 The losses only seemed to toughen Hagler and his resolve, and perhaps make him fight even more aggressively, as he sent several ensuing fighters to the hospital, breaking the jaw of Mike Colbert and pounding Kevin Finnegan so badly that Finnegan needed 40 stitches in his face following the bout.